Introduction to smart lighting – why it is a top priority in your home?

 Centralized, Wireless, and Hybrid Systems

-Before choosing fixtures and scenes, the first decision in any smart lighting project is the system architecture.
+Before choosing fixtures and scenes, the first decision in any lighting project is the system architecture.
 There are three approaches, and each one suits a different situation.

 Centralized (Wired) Lighting